lip6/ITSTools-web/pgal.md

 # Parametric modeling

-One essential task when studying a system consists in exploring and comparing variants of a system.
+One essential task when studying a system consists in analyzing and comparing variants of a system.

-For instance, many classic models can be scaled up (e.g. the number of philosophers in a ring), you might want to study the how buffer sizes affect your system, you might want to explore different configurations ofn your components (ring, star, chain topologies...).
+For instance, many classic models can be scaled up (e.g. the number of philosophers in a ring), you might want to study the how buffer sizes affect your system, you might want to explore different configurations of your components (ring, star, chain topologies...).

 Model-checking as performed in ITS-tools is not __parametric__, in the sense that it can only check properties for a given value of a parameter.
 But we do support parametric models,